 Individual (face-to-face) interviews

 Face-to-face job interviews are by far the most popular form of assessment.
 It is a two-way communication process – you will be able to find out more about the job and what it will entail, and the interviewer will decide if you are right for the position.
 The interviewer will delve into your CV/job application and address any issues they may have or ask you questions about your work experience to find out if you are suitable for the role.
 Face-to-face interviews generally last between 30 minutes and one hour.
 The main advantage of a face-to-face interview is that it will allow you to build rapport with your potential employer more easily.
 Creating a great first impression is key to being successful at interview.
+However, due to the pandemic, face-to-face interviews are on hold with employers switching to video interviews instead.

 Top tips for face-to-face interviews: